Law Firm in India

 Validity & Execution of Divorce Decree Passed by Foreign Court

-• If the judgement is passed without giving a fair opportunity of hearing or without considering the relevant evidence, then it is considered as violation of principles of natural justice.
+• If the verdict is based on an unfair ground without giving the fair opportunity of hearing or failing to consider evidence as it is considered as violation of principles of justice.

 • The Court dealing with the Divorce proceedings must be a Court of Competent jurisdiction.